pengeljo/Creating-a-literature-corpus-based-on-Arxiv/README.md

 - Python 3.12+
 - MongoDB 7.0+ (or use Docker)
+- Qdrant 1.9+ (or use Docker) - for semantic search
 - Docker & Docker Compose (optional, for containerized setup)

 ### Setup